slowernews/wisdom-tldr/chapters/chapter_1_self.md

 If you say it with confidence, you are who you say you are.
 You're only as good as your next speech.

 Don’t wait for someone to tell you that you are special.
 You should look at rejection as a tool that reveals incompatibility instead of evidence of your unworthiness or inadequateness.
 Let go of your ego and your need for validation.
-If the universe didn't need you, you wouldn't be here.
+If the universe didn’t need you, you wouldn’t be here.

 > *'Having a low opinion of yourself is not modesty.
 It’s self-destruction.' -- Bobby Sommer*